Official advice for New Zealanders living and travelling overseas

 Terrorism

 New Zealanders in Serbia are advised to keep themselves informed of potential risks to safety and security by monitoring the media and other local information sources.
-We recommend following any instructions issued by the local authorities and exercising vigilance in public places.
+We recommend following any instructions or advice issued by the local authorities and exercising vigilance in public places.

 Landmines